magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-popup-window.md

 Where:

-- `#element` is the selector of the element for which PopupWindow is initialized.
+- `#element` is the selector of the element which will be the PopupWindow.

 Phtml template file examples using script: